 The taught component comprises of five modules including the common M.Ed. module on Academic Literacy and Research Methods (ALRM).
 It also includes four distinct strand modules, each including approximately 20 hours of direct contact time.
 The research component involves carrying out a research project and completing a 20,000 word dissertation, under the guidance of a supervisor.

 Module 1: Studies in Mathematics Education

-Examine the philosophy of mathematics education and explore learning theories in teacher education and models of teacher knowledge in the classroom, this module provides a foundation in relevant theory and a background to recent reforms.
+Through an exploration of the philosophy of mathematics education, learning theories in teacher education, and models of teacher knowledge in the classroom, this module provides a foundation in relevant theory and a background to recent reforms.

 Module 3: Best Practices in Mathematics Education